simplyhexagon/hyperion-discord-bot/README.md

 # Hyperion Discord Bot
 Main repo for the Hyperion Discord Bot (Engine/Base)

-This bot is made in python3, to launch, use `python3 ./bot.py`
+This bot is made in python3, to launch, use `python3 ./bot.py`, `python ./bot.py` or just `./bot.py` after setting the execute bit.

 Required modules to launch the bot
 - `discord`